LudgerHentschel/cbaseline/README.md

 The canonical choice for $f_0$ is the unconditional prediction from the model.
 All other choices use additional information.
 However, other choices for $f_0$ may be of interest in certain situations.

 Unlike methods that generate synthetic reference points, CBaseline uses only observed data.
-It does not modify the attribution algorithm, approximate Shapley values, or introduce a generative model of the feature distribution.
+It does not modify the attribution algorithm or approximate Shapley values.
 Its only role is to construct the background distribution that best matches the attribution question, which is then supplied to the attribution method.
+Importantly, CBaseline does this without a generative model of the feature distribution or even without high-dimensional data analysis.

 CBaseline provides two complementary constructions.